-- clearly indicate to which division or capital project the budget provision will be transferred to and provide a clear motivation for the transfer. - 5.4 Any budgetary amendment of which the net impact will be a change to the total approved annual budget allocation and any other amendments not covered in this policy are to be considered for budgetary adoption via an adjustment budget (per MFMA Section 28). - 5.5 In terms of Section 17 of the MFMA a municipality's budget is divided into an operating and capital budget and consequently no virements are permitted between Operating and Capital Budgets. - 5.6 Virements are not permissible across, or between, votes / departments.
+- clearly indicate to which division or capital project the budget provision will be transferred to and provide a clear motivation for the transfer. - 5.4 Any budgetary amendment of which the net impact will be a change to the total approved annual budget allocation and any other amendments not covered in this policy are to be considered for budgetary adoption via an adjustment budget (per MFMA Section 28). - 5.5 In terms of Section 17 of the MFMA a municipality's budget is divided into an operating and capital budget and consequently no virements are permitted between Operating and Capital Budgets. - 5.6 Virements are permitted to shift funds between items, projects, programmes and votes on condition that the requirements of the Virement Policy is adhered to.
+Not more than 5 percent of the budget may be moved to or from a vote, programme and project.